Kanishka-verma-26/Graphene-python/Mutations/README.txt

             * Form Validation

-                             Form mutations will call is_valid() on your forms.
+                             Form mutations will call "is_valid()" on your forms.

-                             If the form is valid then the class method perform_mutate(form, info) is called on the mutation.
+                             If the form is valid then the class method "perform_mutate(form, info)" is called on the mutation.
                               Override this method to change how the form is saved or to return a different Graphene object type.

                              If the form is not valid then a list of errors will be returned.
-These errors have two fields: field, a string containing the name of the invalid form field, and messages, a list of strings with the validation messages.
+These errors have two fields: field, a string containing the name of the invalid form field, and "messages", a list of strings with the validation messages.